 Ice Cream base:

 - In a high-powered blender combine the cashews, strawberries, water, salt, agave, coconut oil, and vanilla.
-Blend for 3-5 minutes.
 Process till nice and creamy.

-- Now add the lecithin and blend until incorporated.
+- Add the lecithin and blend until incorporated.

 - Chill the mixture for about 1 hour in the fridge and then pour into your ice cream maker and follow the manufacturer’s instructions.
 Note ~ I like to chill my ice cream mixtures overnight if time permits.
 This gives the ingredients time to really meld together.